kateboden/mom6_dart_tutorial/docs/index.md

 ---

-## How to Use This Tutorial
+## How to Use These Notes

 - Click the links above to navigate between pages.
-- Copy-paste commands directly from the tutorial for easy workflow replication.
+- Copy-paste commands directly from the notes for easy workflow replication.
 - Check back as I add more sections — the site will grow over time with more MOM6 + DART workflows.

 ---

-*This tutorial is hosted on GitHub Pages and updates automatically when I push changes to the repository.*
+*These notes are hosted on GitHub Pages and updates automatically when I push changes to the repository.*